City Guide for: Bangor, Maine, United States

 Acadia National Park

-Acadia National Park, a crown jewel of the US National Park system, offers a stunning blend of rugged coastline, granite peaks, and lush forests.
-Hike or bike the park's carriage roads, marvel at the views from Cadillac Mountain (the first place in the US to see the sunrise!), explore the rocky beaches, and breathe in the fresh, salty air.
-It's a perfect escape into nature's grandeur.
+Acadia National Park, a crown jewel of the Maine coast, offers a stunning blend of rugged coastline, granite peaks, and lush forests.
+Hike or bike the historic carriage roads, scale Cadillac Mountain for sunrise views, or explore the rocky shores of Sand Beach.
+The park's diverse landscapes provide endless opportunities for outdoor adventure and breathtaking scenery.

 Travel Time